Scholarship Service Hours FAQ

 - Clean Up Cincy can be reached at firstname.lastname@example.org.
 If you don't hear back from them in a reasonable time, let us know what the problem is, and we will see if we can resolve it for you.

-- You can read about the details of your scholarship on the Financial Aid website under "Cincinnatus"
+- You can read about the details of your scholarship and what does and does not count for service hours on the Financial Aid website under "Cincinnatus."

 - The Scholarship and New Student Financial Aid Center is the office that oversees all aspects of your Cincinnatus scholarship.
 You can find information about your scholarship on the Financial Aid website.